jessicarose00/100-days-of-code/log.md

 **Focus**: Learn two of the most important Git commands:  git status and git log.

+**Progress**:
-**Progress**: Cloned an existing repo and changed its name, learned about git status command and its output, learned how to navigate and understand git log
+- Cloned an existing repo and changed its name
+- Learned about git status command and its output
+- Learned how to navigate and understand git log

 **Thoughts**: While I definitely feel I’m making progress and recognize the importance of this new knowledge, using the terminal still feels like working in a black, inaccessible box (thanks Udacity for the metaphor).
 I’m looking forward to overcoming that feeling.